anshikag020/EvenUp/database_tables.md

 9. An invite link will be generated.
 The link will have an expiry.
 The user can join the group using the link.
 We add the user to the group participants table.

 ### Exit group
 10. Remove the row from group participants table.
+If the member is admin, then he/she has to choose another username as the admin.
+For this we will give a list of usernames in the group.\
+If the user is the last member of the group, then we will delete the group from the groups table and also delete the group from the group participants table.
+We will have to remove all other related data also.
+No need to pass on the admin duty to anyone else.\

 ### Display logs (transaction history)
 11. Show  completely settled transactions. refer completed transactions table.\